InjectionSoftwareandSecurityLLC/lupo/README.md

 - [x] Repo art update and open source!
 - [x] implement automated builds with Travis CI

-Known Bugs:
-- [x] Fix issue that prevents full config path from being read by client binary
-- [ ] Implement a cleaner mechanism for handling server shutdown if the user accidentally starts a second Wolfpack server so a dangling instance isn't left.

 Version 1.0 TODO:
 - [ ] Implement config file for lupo server to auto supply configs